Can Bearded Dragons Eat Parsley? 5 Dangers Vs 5 Benefits!

 I hope you love the products that I recommend!
 As an Amazon Associate I earn small commissions from qualifying purchases.
 Thank you if you use my links, I really appreciate it!

-Depending on the treat (herb) in question, the frequency of feeding will vary.
-Some herbs should be fed once a month and others every other week meanwhile treats like some fruits can be fed weekly.
-We’ll discuss the frequency and methods of feeding parsley to your bearded dragon in a moment.
-For now, let’s look at the nutritional value.
+The frequency of feeding depends on the treat (herb).
+Some herbs should be fed once a month while others can be offered every other week.
+We’ll discuss the suitable frequency and method of feeding parsley to your bearded dragon in a moment.
+For now, let’s look at its nutritional value.

 According to the USDA National Nutrient Database, 100 grams of raw parsley (about 2 cups) contains the following nutrients: